Kubernetes-Based Deployment of a Validator node

 .

 Once you can confirm that your setup is working correctly using this (simple) default, we recommend that you configure dedicated audience values that match your deployment and URLs.
+This is important for security to avoid tokens for your validators on one network be usable for your validators on another network.
 You can configure audiences of your choice for the participant ledger API and the validator backend API.
 We will refer to these using the following configuration values:

 Name |